basdds/basdds.github.io/_posts/2020-01-21-Raspberry-Pi-Photowall.md

 When cloning this repo, you'll only need the index.php and jquery.min.js file.
 The 'photowall' folder contains some example pictures, just for demonstration.

+Update 16-02-20: I found out that the PHP rand() function was flawed on the (used distro provided) PHP version, running on my Pi's.

+Replacing it with the 'mersenne twister' mt_rand() function, increased the 'randomness' of the displayed pictures quite a bit!

+ I noteced this